Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

     new Chart(ctx, config);
 });
 </script>

-# LLMs are bad at returning code in json

 A lot of people wonder why aider doesn't have LLMs use tools or function calls to